ESTATE PLANNING ATTORNEYS

 - Voted Best Attorney by readers of Daily News.

-- Voted as NADC’s The Nation’s Top One Percent of attorneys.
+- Awarded as the Nation’s Top One Percent of attorneys by NADC.

 One of the most important steps in estate planning is cataloging the extent of your assets and determining who should get what portion.
 Significant pieces of your estate that you will want to address include: Homes and other real estate, family heirlooms, businesses, automobiles, and valuable furniture items, etc.